Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Where some purifiers use three stages of filtration, the Coway Airmega 400 uses 2—well, more like 2.5.
 That sounds like it’s less efficient, but it actually combines filters rather than split them apart.
 Particles come up against pre-filters first, then the activated carbon green True HEPA filter Coway Airmega combined.
 Carbon filters and HEPA filters are usually separate, but are combined with the Max2 Filter set.
 Both are washable pre-filter Max2 filters.
 Most particles as small as 0.3 microns will be captured.
 If this were the Medify Air, however, it would’ve gone through a 4-stage filtration system, rather than 2.5 stages.

 Just like the Blueair Classic 605, take one good look at the Coway Airmega 400, and you’ll know it’s pretty sturdy.
 Its entire body is made of thick plastic, so it’s lighter yet durable, and has four legs protruding from the bottom.
-These will ultimately give it better stability if someone happens to bump into it, unlike the Honeywell True HEPA air purifier, which doesn’t seem to be very sturdy at all.
+These will ultimately give it better stability if someone bumps into it, unlike the Honeywell True HEPA air purifier, which doesn’t seem very sturdy at all.
+So, if you want a unit you can hide behind a couch, then visit our Hamilton Beach 04531GM review.

 Despite being slightly outperformed by a handful of purifiers in this price range, the Coway Airmega 400 offers more than performance.
 It’s still worth every penny, but sweetens the deal by being app-enabled, so if you have Wi-Fi, you can get notifications for when the HEPA air filters need replacing.
 The Oransi Max HEPA Air Purifier is cheaper, but only covers half as much square footage.